La Tomatina

+La Tomatina is a Spanish festival in Buñol, Spain where participants throw tomatoes at each other.
+It is said to be the biggest food fight in the world.
+From the festival's origin as a food fight between friends in the 1940s, it has become a famous tourist attraction.
+Until 2013 there was no limit to the number of participants; in 2013 the festival became a ticketed event for no more than 20,000, so as not to overwhelm Buñol's population of about 9,000 people.

 History

 La Tomatina Festival started the last Wednesday of August in 1945 when some young people spent time in the town square to attend the Giants and Big-Heads figures parade.
-The young people decided to take part in a parade with musicians, Giants and Big-Heads figures.
 One participant's Big-head fell off, as a result of the festivities.
 The participant flew into a fit of rage, and began hitting everything in their path.
 There was a market stall of vegetables that fell victim to the fury of the crowd, as people started to pelt each other with tomatoes until the local forces ended the fruit battle.

 The following year, some young people engaged in a pre-planned quarrel and brought their own tomatoes from home.
 Although the local forces broke it up, this began the yearly tradition.
 In the following years, the boys' example was followed by thousands of people.

-La Tomatina was banned in the early 1950s by Francisco Franco due to the festival's lack of religious importance, however, this did not stop the participants, who were arrested.
-The people protested the prohibition and the festival was again allowed with more participants.
-The festivity was again canceled until 1957 when, as a sign of protest, a tomato burial was held.
-It was a demonstration in which the residents carried a coffin with a huge tomato inside.
+La Tomatina was banned in the early 1950s by Francisco Franco due to the festival's lack of religious significance, however, this did not stop the participants, who were later then arrested.
+The people protested against the prohibition and the festival was again allowed with more participants.
+The festivity was again canceled until 1957 when, as a sign of defiance, a tomato funeral was held: a demonstration in which the residents carried a coffin with a large tomato inside.
 The parade was accompanied by a music band that played funeral marches.
 The protest was successful, and La Tomatina Festival was finally permitted and became an official festival.